 Have your space beaming with this classically shaped ceiling fixture in painted aluminum and metal with matte acrylic diffuser.
 Designed by Johan Carpner, the Beam ceiling fixture lights any room in a home, a hotel room or the interiors of a restaurant with uber-panache.
-The Beam is included in our ECCO Collection of Performance-Driven Office + Retail Lighting.
-ECCO, an acronym for [E]nergy-efficient, [C]ompliant for [C]ommercial [O]rnamentation, is a collection of light fixtures built to enhance the architectural attributes of commercial, office or retail settings.
+Only available for orders of 30 units or more.

 - Product Name